 St. Mary's Church Centre

-St. Mary's Church Centre had a formal opening by Theresa May MP on 20th October 2019..
+St. Mary's Church Centre was formally opened by Theresa May MP on 20th October 2019.

 generous donations from the church congregation and the wider village

 Planning, Construction and Design